 A key income component of multi-family real estate syndications is the gain on sale.
-In our next article, we’ll look at the exit phase of this project and the overall return the IRA can expect.
+In Part 2, we explore the exit phase of this project, and the overall return the IRA can expect >

 Disclaimer: The examples provided in this article are for education purposes only and should not be construed as tax guidance.
 Several assumptions have been taken for simplicity of illustration such as full tax-year holdings of the property in the initial and final years.
 Each opportunity is unique, and many factors such as the design of a partnership can impact a participant using retirement plan funds.
 You should always seek qualified, licensed tax counsel when evaluating an investment using debt-financing.